rlmcpherson/s3gof3r/README.md

   $ export AWS_SECRET_ACCESS_KEY=<secret_key>
 ```

-Gof3r also supports IAM role-based keys from EC2 instance metadata.
-If available and environment variables are not set, these keys are used are used automatically.
-See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html.
+gof3r also supports IAM role-based keys from EC2 instance metadata.
+If available and environment variables are not set, these keys are used are used automatically. (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)

  Examples: